andrefnbenevides/JWT-Auth-NodeJS/README.md

 | crit | Critical | A list of headers that the principal needs in order to accept the token. |

 ### Cons
++ Due to the way tokens work if you need to deactivate a user, you will need to wait until the last token generated to expire before the user is truly locked out of your system.
++ If a user needs to change their password and there is a token generated before the password change, this token will still be valid until it has expired.
++ There is no "true logout" as tokens are always valid until they expire and you cannot destroy tokens without breaking the "stateless-ness" of the JWT standard.
++ Security consultant Time McLean has reported vulnerabilities in some JWT libraries that were using the alg attribute to validate tokens incorrectly

 ### Pros